|

 This

-theory solves the “hard problem” of how conscious experience can arise
+solves the “hard problem” of how conscious

 from